ngholson/g4ScoreBoard/README.md

 ---------------------------------------------------------------

-## COMING SOON!
-ADD YOUR OWN CUSTOM LOGO!!
+Add your own Logo
 ```
-UPDATE: so despite my best efforts at this time the solution below is
-	the best i can do withot requiring additional software to be
-	installed by the user.
-I will be changing the text label in the
-	control_panel to display 'Show Custom Logo'

-Until I get all of the code for that completed there is a work around.
+To add your own logo like the G4Billiards logo that comes preinstalled,
 i have included "template.psd" for photoshop users, everyone else can use
 whatever photo editor you wish just make sure the image size is
 2267 x 653 (weirdly specific i know,i didn't plan it that way it just
 happened that way)

-rename the existing "g4logo.png" file in the "images" folder to anything else
+rename or delete the existing "g4logo.png" file in the "images" folder
 then save your new image as "g4logo.png".

-after that you can use the "Show G4Billiards Logo" checkbox to display your
+after that you can use the "Show Custom Logo" checkbox to display your
 logo in the scoreboard.
 ```